 There are approximately 30,000 collisions in Orange County each year, and no two of them are the same.
 Part of our job as personal injury lawyers is to illustrate the unique aspects of every case to explain why the amount of compensation we are demanding for our client is reasonable.
 In broad terms, though, traffic accidents fall into one of several categories.
 The categories are based on the positions of the vehicles relative to each other at the time of impact:

 These accidents occur when a vehicle fails to decelerate in time to avoid contact with another vehicle that has stopped or slowed in front of it.
 The front of the following vehicle strikes the rear of the forward vehicle.
-When a vehicle gets struck from behind, the force of the impact may push it forward into the rear of a third vehicle, or worse, out into cross-traffic at an intersection.
+When a vehicle gets struck from behind, it’s important to consult with a truck accident lawyer to understand your rights and options.
+The force of the impact may push it forward into the rear of a third vehicle, or worse, out into cross-traffic at an intersection.

 These accidents occur when two vehicles collide while traveling in opposite directions on the same roadway.
 One of the vehicles may have drifted across the center median, attempted an unsafe pass on a two-lane highway, mistakenly entered the freeway on an exit ramp, driven the wrong way on a one-way street, or swerved into oncoming traffic to avoid colliding with an object in its own lane of travel.
 Injuries are usually catastrophic.